 Professional Expertise and Advisory Requirements

-NMTC applications require teams of specialized professionals including tax attorneys experienced with NMTC regulations, accountants familiar with tax credit structures, financial advisors understanding community development finance, and compliance consultants who can guide businesses through qualification requirements and ongoing obligations.
-The professional team must navigate complex multi-party transaction structures, draft extensive legal documentation, and structure financing to optimize tax credit benefits while meeting all regulatory requirements.
+NMTC applications require teams of specialized professionals including tax attorneys experienced with NMTC regulations, accountants familiar with tax credit structures, financial advisors understanding CDFI and community development finance, and compliance consultants.
+NMTC transactions commonly incur $250,000 to $500,000 in professional fees, reflecting the greater structural complexity compared to HTC certifications.

 Combining Programs for Maximum Benefit

 Despite their differences, the NMTC and HTC programs can work synergistically on projects involving historic building rehabilitation in low-income communities.
-A developer might pursue HTC certification through the standard NPS process while simultaneously seeking NMTC financing from a CDE to support the rehabilitation costs and related project expenses.
+A developer might pursue HTC certification through the standard NPS process while simultaneously seeking NMTC financing from a CDE to support rehabilitation costs and related project expenses.

 Layering these programs requires coordinating their distinct application processes, compliance requirements, and timelines.
 Developers must satisfy both NPS preservation standards and CDE underwriting criteria, meet both programs’ qualification requirements, and structure financing to accommodate both tax credit mechanisms.
-The complexity of combining programs requires experienced advisors who understand both incentives and can optimize the total capital stack.

 Projects successfully combining HTCs and NMTCs demonstrate the complementary nature of these programs despite their different application processes.
 The HTC provides credits based on rehabilitation expenditures and preservation standards, while the NMTC provides financing access and below-market capital costs based on location and community impact.
 Together, they can make transformative historic preservation projects feasible in economically distressed communities where either incentive alone would be insufficient.